emadin/HIMB_Summer_Course_2019_Remote_Sensing_Imagery_Independent_Project/IndependentProject.md

 ![optional caption text](https://www.bestfunnies.com/wp-content/uploads/2012/08/Funny-Fish-11.jpg)

-To add images from your local files that are stored in the same directory (folder) as your Rproject, replace the web address above with the fliename of your image.
+To add images from your local files that are stored in the same directory (folder) as your Rproject, replace the web address above with the fliename of your image (e.g., funnyfacefish.jpg).
+You don't need the file path - just the file name.

 Results
 -------